What’s one of the main goals of copy?

 You see, one of the best ways to back up claims you make is to source relevant statistics, graphs, charts, and studies.

-This makes you and your ad more credible but also helps persuade people.
+This makes you and your ad more credible and also helps persuade people.

 They help you make bold statements (that you can back up) while fascinating the reader into reading the rest of the advertisement.

-For example, imagine I told that you copywriting can make you millions of dollars and left you hanging…
+For example, imagine I told you that copywriting could make you millions of dollars and leave you hanging…

 You might think that’s cool but would be itching to hear more.
 How do you achieve that income?
 Who are people earning that much?